wp-plugins/dynamic-widgets/trunk/readme.txt

 === Plugin Name ===
 Contributors: Qurl
 Donate link:
-Tags: widget, widgets, dynamic, sidebar, custom, rules, admin, conditional tags Requires at least: 2.9.1
+Tags: widget, widgets, dynamic, sidebar, custom, rules, admin, condition, conditional tags Requires at least: 2.9.1
-Tested up to: 3.0.1
+Tested up to: 3.0.3
-Stable tag: 1.3.6
+Stable tag: 1.3.7

-Dynamic Widgets gives you more control over your widgets.
-It lets you dynamicly place widgets on WordPress pages.
+Dynamic Widgets gives you full control on which pages your widgets will appear.
+It lets you dynamicly place the widgets on WordPress pages.

 == Description ==

-Dynamic Widgets gives you more control over your widgets.
-It lets you dynamicly place widgets on WordPress pages by excluding or including rules with just a few mouse clicks by role, dates, for the homepage, single posts, pages, authors, categories, archives, error page, search page and custom post types.
+Dynamic Widgets gives you full control on which pages your widgets will appear.
+It lets you dynamicly place the widgets on WordPress pages by setting conditional rules with just a few mouse clicks by role, dates, language (WPML), for the homepage, single posts, pages, authors, categories, archives, error page, search page and custom post types.

 * Default widget display setting is supported for:
   - User roles
   - Dates
+  - Language (WPML)
   - Front page
   - Single post pages
   - Pages